 The success of the bean can mostly be chalked down to its brilliant marketing.

-At the same time, Kona (and Hawaii in general) do have some advantages, when it comes to coffee production:
+At the same time, Kona (and Hawaii in general) does have some advantages when it comes to coffee production:

-- The weather in Kona is great for growing coffee, for instance.
+- The weather in Kona is great for growing coffee.

-- Since a lot of the coffee is produced on the slopes of the Hualalai and Mauna Loa volcanoes, it has the added benefit of rich, volcanic soil that is packed full of minerals.
+- A lot of the coffee is produced on the slopes of the Hualalai and Mauna Loa volcanoes, resulting in rich, volcanic soil packed with minerals.

 Is Kona Coffee Still Worth It?

 If you ask coffee snobs around the world about Hawaiian coffee, they’ll most likely look at you with a condescending smirk.